Grupo Bimbo: 1945–1960

 Grupo Bimbo began operations in Mexico City on December 2, 1945, with Panificación Bimbo, S.A. as the official name.
 The company started with 34 employees, selling cellophane-wrapped large and small white loaf bread, rye bread, and toast bread.
 Lorenzo Servitje Sendra, José T. Mata, Jaime Sendra Grimau, Jaime Jorba Sendra, and Alfonso Velasco, were the partners who started the bakery company.

 The name "Bimbo" was chosen among other candidates such as PanRex, Pan NSE (initials in Spanish for Nutritious, Tasty, and Inexpensive), Sabrosoy, Pan Lirio, and Pan Azteca.
-The name was formed as the combination of the Disney Bambi and Dumbo films names, which were the favourite movies of Marinela, Lorenzo Servitje's daughter.
+The name was formed as the combination of the Disney Bambi and Dumbo films names, which were the favorite movies of Marinela, Lorenzo Servitje's daughter.
 Later, the founders would find out that bimbo is an Italian slang for children (shortened from bambino), and that in China the word for bread (面包, miànbāo) is similar to the name of the brand.

-The brand's ambassador, the Bimbo Bear, was also created in 1945.
+The brand's ambassador, the Bimbo Bear (Osito Bimbo), was also created in 1945.
 It was inspired by a bear drawing in a Christmas Card given to Jaime Jorba.
 Anita Mata, Jaime Sendra's wife, was the one who added distinct features such as the hat, the apron, and the bread under its arm.

 By 1948, Grupo Bimbo had nine different products like white bread, toast bread, black bread, sweet bread, buns, and muffins.
-Thanks to the production growth, in 1949, the first branch outside of Mexico City was opened in Puebla, Mexico.
+Thanks to the production growth, in 1949, the first branch outside of Mexico City was opened in the city of Puebla.

 By the 1950s, Grupo Bimbo took its products to more people with the "38", a delivery truck with speakers that helped promote the products.
-Shortly afterward, the portfolio extended with the addition of Bimbo Bear Donuts, Bimbollos, Medias Noches (hot dog bread), and Colchones.
+Shortly afterward, the portfolio extended with the addition of Bimbo Bear Donuts, Bimbollos (hamburger bread), Medias Noches (hot dog bread), and Colchones.

 On its tenth anniversary, in 1955, Grupo Bimbo had 700 employees and 140 vehicles.
-In 1956, the company opened Bimbo de Occidente (Bimbo of the West) factory with Roberto Servitje as its general manager, and, in 1958, launched Gansito, a chocolate-covered snack cake filled with strawberry jam and cream.
+In 1956, the company opened Bimbo de Occidente (Bimbo of the West) factory with Roberto Servitje as its general manager, and, in 1958, launched Gansito, a chocolate-covered snack cake filled with strawberry jelly and whipped cream.